cake-tech/cake_wallet/docs/INTEGRATION_TESTS.md

 on `write_funds_secrets`, and that input is the one thing keeping funded seeds out of a PR build now that no environment scopes the secret.
 In auto mode the suites discover every chain present in the map, so funding a new chain only means adding its entry to the secret.
+The dispatch inputs narrow a run: `flows` picks send, swap or both, `chains` lists the chains the send suites run on, `swap_from` picks the wallet type the swap deposits from (empty takes the first funded chain) and `swap_to` the currency it receives (empty leaves the swap page's own pairing, which is XMR for everything but a monero wallet).
+Whatever `swap_to` names must have a fixture address in `TestWallets.receiveAddressFor`, that is where the payout goes.
+Per chain send amounts are tuned in `TestConfig._fundsSendAmounts`.
-The dispatch inputs narrow a run to specific flows or chains, and per chain send amounts are tuned in `TestConfig._fundsSendAmounts`.
-The swap suite enters an amount just above the provider minimum, the first funded chain's balance has to cover that minimum plus fees.
+The swap suite enters an amount just above the provider minimum, the deposit wallet's balance has to cover that minimum plus fees.

 ## How CI runs them